 The rest of the paper is organized as follows.
 The multihop cooperative XIXO transmission scheme is composed by the C-XIXO transmission model and the energy consumption model, which are shown in Sections II and III, respectively.
-In Section IV we present the simulation results.
+In Section IV the simulation results are presented and discussed.
 Finally, Section V concludes the paper and suggests future works.